 The fact that stored value is a monetary asset provides further reason to believe that it will be beneficial.
 Currency is subject to an implicit tax due to inflation, which reduces its rate of return relative to other risk-free nominal assets.
-Like any other (non-lump-sum) tax, the inflation tax distorts economic decisions, giving rise to deadweight costs as people try to economize on the use of currency.
+Like any other tax, the inflation tax distorts economic decisions, giving rise to deadweight costs as people try to economize on the use of currency.
 Private substitutes for currency provide a means of avoiding the seigniorage tax, alleviating the deadweight loss associated with any given inflation rate.
 Stored value cards can increase economic welfare by easing the burden of inflation.

 Stored value cards could be socially wasteful, however.
-Stored value liabilities compete with an asset, currency, that pays no interest, while issuers are free to invest in interest-earning assets.
+Stored value liabilities compete with an asset, currency, that pays no interest, while issuers are free to invest in interest earning assets.
 Thus one portion of the return to stored value issuers is the spread between market interest rates and the rate of return on currency.
-This return far exceeds the government's cost of producing and maintaining the supply of currency-less than two-tenths of a cent per year per dollar of currency outstanding.2 At current interest rates the private incentive to provide stored value exceeds the social cost of the currency replaced by as much as 4 or 5 cents per dollar.
+This return far exceeds the government's cost of producing and maintaining the supply of currency-less than two-tenths of a cent per year per dollar of currency outstanding.
+At current interest rates the private incentive to provide stored value exceeds the social benefit by as much as 4 or 5 percent per dollar outstanding.
 Thus stored value cards, if successful, will replace virtually costless government currency with a substitute that could cost substantially more.